paul-jean/paul-jean.github.io/_posts/2014-07-22-life-the-react-way.md

 When `setState` is called, React triggers an event listener to call the `render` method on the `Board` and all of its children:

-{% include figure.html url="../../../images/react-render-children-vjeux.png" description="React re-renders dirty nodes and all their children (1)" %}
+{% include figure.html url="../../../images/react-render-children-vjeux.png" description="React re-renders dirty nodes and all their children (yanked from (1))" %}

 So all the `Cell` components within the `Board` get re-rendered on each frame.
 Notice that the components render in response to a state change.
 So _the UI updates as a reaction to changes in component state_ (hence the name "React").